-While pursuing undergraduate degrees, University of Dallas students grow spiritually, intellectually, socially and creatively through various student organizations and activities.
-Over 40 extracurricular activities are available on both campuses, representing diverse interests from Chess Club to rugby and from the Jane Austen Society to the Investment Club.
-Numerous service opportunities, theatrical performances, concerts and art shows also available for students to participate in and enjoy throughout the year.
+While pursuing undergraduate degrees, University of Dallas students grow spiritually, intellectually, socially, and creatively through various student organizations and activities.
+Over 50 extracurricular activities are available on both campuses, representing diverse interests through organizations like the Chess Club, the rugby team, the Investment Club, and the Jane Austen Society.
+Numerous service opportunities, theatrical performances, concerts, and art shows also available for students to participate in and enjoy throughout the year.

 CAMPUS HOUSING OPTIONS FOR UNDERGRADUATES

 |Special housing for disabled students|

 |Other housing options|